 - Autism Education Trust – Tools for Teachers

 Class teachers have a number of assessment checklists provided to support identifying needs, complemented by recommended strategies for identified needs which are summarised in the Quality First Toolkit, Working towards a Supportive Classroom.

-In addition school consults external agencies to support the graduated approach
+In addition, school consults with external agencies to support the graduated approach

 - Catalyst Educational Psychology